 Healthcare in London accounts for a fifth of England’s NHS budget and often acts as a barometer for national care.
-Demonstrating the limitations of the market model within the NHS is an acknowledged example.
+Demonstrating the drawbacks of the market model within the NHS is an acknowledged example.

 Other London NHS initiatives have led change, such as centralising acute stroke, or heart attack units.
 There is also significant input from the private medical sector.